 St Lucia's real charms are revealed in day trips away from Castries, into the glorious hinterland and along the scenic coastline.
 The local people are famously friendly and the weather perpetually sunny.

-Cruise ships docks at quays on both the north and south sides of the harbour.
-The two sides are linked by water taxis.
+Cruise ships dock at quays on both the north and south sides of the harbour, with water taxis linking the two sides.
 The north side is called La Place Carenage and is closest to Castries.
 Passengers exit through a duty-free shopping centre into Castries old town.
 The south quay is closer to a larger duty-free shopping centre at Pointe Seraphine across the water.

 Old Castries is easily accessible by foot from the disembarkation areas.
 Buses with green license plates leave from Castries to all parts of the island.
 Taxis, with blue plates, are also a good option, and recommended over car rental as the roads can be dangerous for drivers unused to local conditions.
-Take a helicopter ride for a scenic view of the whole island.
+Helicopter rides provide excellent scenic views of the whole island.

-Check out the Diamond Botanical Gardens with its impressive waterfall and the bubbling sulphur springs of Soufriere volcano.
-Visit the enormous banana plantation of Marquis Estate, climb Morne Fortune, for photo opportunities, and stop by Marigot Bay, one of the most picturesque bays in the Caribbean.
+The Diamond Botanical Gardens are worth checking out, with their impressive waterfall and the bubbling sulphur springs of Soufriere volcano.
+Travellers should also visit the enormous banana plantation of Marquis Estate, climb Morne Fortune for photo opportunities, and stop by Marigot Bay, one of the most picturesque bays in the Caribbean.
 The local beaches are fabulous too; Malabar Beach, Choc Beach, and La Toc Beach are close to Castries.

-The Pink Plantation - local cuisine on a large veranda with excellent views
+Pink Plantation House - local cuisine on a large veranda with excellent views

 Chic - fine dining at The Royal Hotel